gnunn1/tilix/README.md

 ### Themes

 While Terminix only includes a small number of themes, additional themes can be easily downloaded and installed.
-The github repo [Terminix-Themes](https://github.com/storm119/Terminix-Themes) has a wide variety of pre-built themes to choose from.
+The GitHub repository [Terminix-Themes](https://github.com/storm119/Terminix-Themes) has a wide variety of pre-built themes to choose from.

 ### Building